rachelvansciver/SAACO3/storage/Redshift.md

 ## Spectrum
-- attach S3 without the data being transfered to Redshift
+- attach S3 without the data being transferred to Redshift